markets/invisible_captcha/README.md

 Invisible Captcha provides different techniques to protect your application against spambots.

-The main protection is a solution based on the `honeypot` principle, which provides a better user experience, since there is no extra steps for real users, but for the bots.
+The main protection is a solution based on the `honeypot` principle, which provides a better user experience since there are no extra steps for real users, only for the bots.

 Essentially, the strategy consists on adding an input field :honey_pot: into the form that:

 - shouldn't be visible by the real users
 - should be left empty by the real users
-- will most be filled by spam bots
+- will most likely be filled by spam bots

 It also comes with a time-sensitive :hourglass: form submission.